fengb3/INFO6205_final_project/simple run instruction/README.md

 ![Alt text](./img/steps/step_5.png)

-4. Keep typing the guess words to get the all green pattern.
+4. Keep tring words to get the all green pattern.